prisma/prisma/docs/relations.md

 })
 ```

-For the following example, assume there's another model called `Comment` related to `User` and `Post` as follows:
+For the next example, assume there's another model called `Comment` related to `User` and `Post` as follows:

 ```prisma
 model User {